Anglo-Persian War: Battle of Mohammareh

 On 6 March, the Falkland sailed for the Euphrates, while the 64th regiment sailed on the Bride of the Sea.
 On the same day, the Feroze, Pottinger, and Pioneer steamers brought a troop of horse artillery and a contingent of the Scinde Horse, reinforcing Outram's confidence of an attack on Mohammareh.
 That afternoon, the Kingston and four other transports sailed towards Kharg island where a detachment of the 4th rifles had been left to secure a coaling station for the British navy.
 On the morning of 8 March, the Falkland reached the mouth of the Euphrates.
-As the other ships reached the anchorage in the river, Iranian cavalry patrols took cite of the enemy.
+As the other ships reached the anchorage in the river, Iranian cavalry patrols took sight of the enemy.
 One of the superior officer's of Khanlar Mirza's army held a military inspection of 3,000 infantry in sight of the British ships near the coast as a show of force.
 The British troops were also made aware of a considerable detachment of irregular cavalry and infantry occupying the village of Mahamur, where pickets had been constructed along some ruined buildings.
-Upon his return from a visit to Mohammareh, Captain Maisonneuve have warned the British troops that the Iranian defences were formidable and that Outram's forces could not easily take them.
+Upon his return from a visit to Mohammareh, Captain Maisonneuve warned the British troops that the Iranian defences were formidable and that Outram's forces could not easily take them.
 By 15 March, the Berenice steamer brought the headquarters of the Highlanders with Brigadier-General Havelock and the staff of the second division.
 Lieutenant Sinclair of the 78th Highlanders had died a few days prior to departure due to fever.
 By 17 March, as the Pioneer reached the anchorage, news spread that Major-General Foster Stalker had committed suicide in the night of 14 March.
 Hunt & Townshend and Ballard cite Stalker's main motive for suicide as a loss of mental balance and macular degeneration.
 However, Granny sees the suicide as arising out of disagreement with Outram's idea of pushing into Iran's interior.
 Watson likewise cites the suicide as stemming from the unbearable responsibility of defending Bushehr against the growing southern Iranian army of Mirza Mohammad Khan.
 Consequently, Outram decided to remain in command at Bushehr and at first, left the execution of the British objectives in Mohammareh to Havelock.
 At this time, one troop of horse artillery returned to Bushehr as the prospect of an Iranian attack became more imminent.
 Eventually, Outram himself joined the troops anchored near Mohammareh with a contingent of the Scinde Horse and dragoons.
 Outram left Colonel John Jacob in command of the garrison at Bushehr.
 In the night of 17 March, Commodore Richard Ethersey, who Rear Admiral Henry Leeke had appointed in command of the British navy at Bushehr, also committed suicide.